 Learners who have a disability will benefit from the freedom educational apps will give them.
 We must remember that not all students can learn at a fast pace.

-For example, almost all apps allow for individualised instruction.
+For example, almost all apps allow for individualized instruction.
 Students can learn according to their abilities and needs.

 It is also important to note that children with special needs and disabilities are often eligible to funding which can be put towards specific technology which will benefit the individual.